paalss/nvim/docs/chatgpt/lspconfig.md

+write an lsp config in lua that does the following:
+- tab button switches focus to the next field
+- ctrl n and ctrl p navigates down and up in the autocompletion menu

 Certainly!
 To configure Neovim using lazy.nvim instead of packer.nvim, follow the steps below.
 The lazy.nvim plugin manager simplifies plugin management and allows for lazy loading of plugins.

     Install lazy.nvim: Follow the installation instructions for lazy.nvim if you haven't already.